transomjs/transom-scaffold/README.md

 The options can be passed in to the configure as above, or the `scaffold` object can be created as a property of the `definition` object in your Transom configuration.
 There are two named attributes of scaffold that have special meaning.

 #### staticRoutes
 `staticRoutes` is an Array of Objects used to create `GET` routes to serve static content.
 Each entry must include a `path` and a `folder` in the application root where static content can be stored.
 The path can be a regex, or a string and is used to create a new route to files stored in the specified folder.
-Note that the URL path is combined with the folder path to allow further organizing of static resources.

 ```javascript
   scaffold: {
     staticRoutes: [{